Where to go and what to do in NMC fitness to practise hearings

 NMC register & case hearings take place at a number of different venues around the UK.
 We have listed the addresses and travel information for the four primary hearing centres below, but check the details you’ve been given carefully to see exactly where your hearing will be held.

 Tel: 020 7462 5800 / 5801

 The easiest way to travel to the Stratford hearing centre is to travel to Stratford station by rail or underground.
-The Central line, Jubilee line, DLR and Overground line all pass through the station and direct rail travel is possible from Fenchurch Street, Liverpool Street, Ipswich, Norwich and Southend.
+The Central line, Jubilee line, DLR and Overground line all pass through the station and direct rail travel is possible from:

 Exit the station following the signs to Westfield Stratford City and the Queen Elizabeth Olympic Park.
 Whether you use the underpass or the bridge over the rail tracks, the NMC’s Stratford Place location will be on your left: the second set of doors before you hit Stratford City bus station.

-Stratford International station is also close by, reached on the High Speed line from St. Pancras.
+Stratford International station is also close by and can be reached on the High Speed line from St. Pancras.
 When you exit the station, travel through Westfield shopping centre and the pedestrian area, then take the stairs and escalator down to where you’ll see the hearing centre before reaching the bus station.